pecheylauren02/mp4-travel-blog/README.md

 #### Project Purpose

-This travel blog was planned and developed using principles of User Experience (UX) design, which include the five planes of Strategy, Scope, Structure, Skeleton, and Surface.
+The Whispers of Footprints travel blog was planned and developed using principles of User Experience (UX) design, which include the five planes of Strategy, Scope, Structure, Skeleton, and Surface.
 Using these principles, the aim was to create a fun, easy-to-use, responsive, and engaging travel that entertains users who are interested in travelling, blogging and sharing their travel experiences, and reading about others.
+The name "Whispers of Footprints" is an original name which was inspired by the idea of users writing (hence whispers) about their travels (or footprints).

 #### Client Goals